serverless/serverless/docs/providers/fn/cli-reference/remove.md

 serverless remove
 ```

-It will remove the Fn Function objects from your Kubernetes cluster, the Kubernetes Deployments and the Kubernetes Services associated with the Serverless service.
+It will remove the Fn Function functions from your Fn server.

-## Options
-- `--verbose` or `-v` Shows additional information during the removal.

 ## Provided lifecycle events
 - `remove:remove`